valtimo-platform/valtimo-documentation/extending-valtimo/integrate-spring-bean-in-process.md

 # How to integrate a Spring Bean into a process

-It is possible to use custom code in your BPMN processes by referencing a [spring bean](https://docs.spring.io/spring-javaconfig/docs/1.0.0.M4/reference/html/ch02s02.html) that contains the code you want to run.
-Any spring bean can be used in camunda expressions by using the bean name.
+It is possible to use custom code in your BPMN processes by referencing a [Spring bean](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html) that contains the code you want to run.
+Any spring bean can be used in expressions by using the bean name.

 ```java
 @Component